Skip to main content

 Teamwork

-Our working method is based on the interrelationship and coordination with other hospital departments.
+Our work method is based on cross-departmental relationships with other areas of the Hospital.

 More information

-"Our team alleviates suffering and cares for the quality of life of children with serious life-threatening illnesses"
+‘Our team eases suffering and improves quality of life for children with life-threatening severe illnesses’

 Josep Anton Porras Cantarero